 COULDN'T say this to anyone but you, Emmy," he said.
 "But you realize, and I do, that one has to compromise in this world.
-If I had my way, I'd tell John to go ahead and give the Thompson boy whatever marks he deserves.
+If I had my way, I'd tell John to go ahead and give the Thompson boy whatever marks he described. marks he deserves.
 But we teachers are public servants, remember.
 The people pay us, and sometimes we have to do what the people want us to, even when we know they're wrong.
 I think John should reconsider.
 If Allen Thompson doesn't play in the tournament, and our team loses, the school will have quite a bit less money than it had counted on for next year.
-We'll have to cut down somewhere, and John is the most recent member of the teaching staff. .
+We'll have to cut down somewhere, and John is the most recent member of the teaching when I left his office it was late afternoon.
+I walked down the echoing corridor of the high school to John's class-room.
+He was still there, alone in the chalky, close atmosphere.
+He looked up in surprise and pleasure when I came in.

-He looked very old and tired. shrug of his shoulders made it unnecessary to complete the sentence.
+He looked very old and tired.
+A shrug of his shoulders made it un-